glbala87/ELLA_tool/docs/technical/filtering.md

 ### Exceptions

-For each filter, we can specify a list of exceptions.
-These are filters of their own, and filters can (mostly) be used both as filters, or as exception to other filters.
+For each filter, we can specify a list of exceptions, i.e. rules for when the filter should not apply.
+Many filter rules can be used both as filters or as exception to other filters.

 To specify exceptions to the config above, we add the `exceptions` key to the config: